jzornes13/os-ticket-prereq-install/README.md

 <img src="https://imgur.com/tmxMRCm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-os enable extensions
+Os enable extensions

 -  Rename ost-sampleconfig.php file
--  in file explorer search  C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php and rename by taking the "sample" out of the name
+-  In file explorer search  C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php and rename by taking the "sample" out of the name
--  it should look like this C:\inetpub\wwwroot\osTicket\include\ost-config.php when complete
+-  It should look like this C:\inetpub\wwwroot\osTicket\include\ost-config.php when complete
--  we will assign permissions to this fil(ost-config.php) by finding it in the c drive -> inetpub  -> wwwroot  -> osticket  -> include
+-  We will assign permissions to this fil(ost-config.php) by finding it in the c drive -> inetpub  -> wwwroot  -> osticket  -> include
--  right click ost-config.php  -> properties  -> security  -> Advanced  -> disable inheritance(bottom left)  -> remove all permissions
+-  Right click ost-config.php  -> properties  -> security  -> Advanced  -> disable inheritance(bottom left)  -> remove all permissions
--  now we will click add  -> select a principal(top left in blue)  -> type everyone  -> check names  -> click full control  -> ok  -> apply  -> ok  -> ok
+-  Now we will click add  -> select a principal(top left in blue)  -> type everyone  -> check names  -> click full control  -> ok  -> apply  -> ok  -> ok

 </p>
 <br />